This post by RCA

 Monday, RCA passed a resolution opposing

-and supporting the future of our libraries.
+the Beta Plan and supporting the future of our libraries.

 If you’ve been following local news lately, you’ve probably heard